1

 How much do live in cook jobs pay per hour?

-As of Jun 23, 2026, the average hourly pay for live in cook in Maine is $15.52, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average hourly pay for live in cook in Maine is $15.52, according to ZipRecruiter salary data.
 Most workers in this role earn between $13.03 and $17.45 per hour, depending on experience, location, and employer.

-What are live in cooks?
+What is a live in cook?

 Live in cooks are culinary professionals who reside at their place of employment, typically in a private household, estate, or sometimes in institutional settings.
 Their main responsibility is to prepare daily meals for the household or residents, often accommodating specific dietary preferences and schedules.
 In addition, live in cooks may handle grocery shopping, meal planning, kitchen organization, and sometimes light housekeeping related to the kitchen.
 This arrangement allows for greater flexibility and availability to the employer, and often includes room and board as part of the compensation package.

-What are the key skills and qualifications needed to thrive as a Live In Cook, and why are they important?
+What are the key skills and qualifications needed to thrive as a live in cook, and why are they important?

 To thrive as a Live In Cook, you need strong culinary skills, menu planning abilities, and experience in various cooking techniques, often supported by a culinary degree or relevant food safety certification.
 Familiarity with kitchen equipment, food storage systems, and adherence to hygiene standards are typically required.
 Excellent time management, adaptability, and clear communication with household members are crucial soft skills for this role.
 These skills ensure high-quality meal preparation, efficient kitchen operations, and harmonious living arrangements in a private household setting.